 To begin, there are three options for this curriculum.
 You can purchase the PDF version and print everything yourself, you can purchase the physical copy + PDF, or you can purchase just the physical copy.
 I chose to purchase the physical copy.

-The Good and the Beautiful offers Level 1 – Level 7 PDF versions of their language arts curriculum for free, but Level K is not free.
-The PDF is $15.00, the physical course book is $56.99, and the physical book + PDF is $61.99.
+The Good and the Beautiful offers Level 1 – Level 5 PDF versions of their language arts curriculum for free.
+Level K is not free, but still very affordable.

 You will receive the course book, Level K reader, a set of mini books to be cut out and stapled, along with a set of phonics cards that are used in Levels K-2.
 These will also need to be cut out.